Katerina Stikoudi: Personal life

-In January 2009, Stikoudi started dating with music producer, rapper and philologist Vangelis Serifis after he appeared as a guest on her show Mega Star to talk about his group new released songs.
-On August 25, 2018, after a longtime relation, they married in the church of Serifi's origin place in Thesprotia.
-On October 18, 2021 she brought in life his son, named Byron Serifis.
+In January 2009, Stikoudi began dating music producer, rapper and philologist Vangelis Serifis after he appeared as a guest on her show Mega Star to talk about his group's new released songs.
+On August 25, 2018, after a longtime relationship, they married in the church of Serifi's place of origin, in Thesprotia.
+On October 18, 2021 Stikoudi gave birth to their first child, a son, Byron Serifis and on February 14, 2024 gave birth to their second son, Nikolas Serifis.